5 Key Things to Do Before Launching a Global Product

-Invest in a Knowledge Base
+Invest in a knowledge base

-Do you have well-defined processes about all aspects of your business operations, from your sales and marketing processes all the way to handling customer complaints or inquiries?
+Do you have well-defined processes for all aspects of your business operations, from your sales and marketing processes all the way to handling customer complaints or inquiries?
 Is that information easily accessible to all your employees?
-In 2012, McKinsey & Company reported that the average worker spends staggering 20% of their time either looking for internal information or tracking down other employees to help them find answers.
+In 2012, McKinsey & Company reported that the average worker spends a staggering 20% of their time either looking for internal information or tracking down other employees to help them find answers.

 Having company knowledge live in employees’ heads as opposed to being well-documented and streamlined across the board is not only costly, but it can also cause a lot of frustration with both employees and customers alike.
 A good practice here is to create a knowledge base as early on in your business as possible that will house all business processes, will be indexed, easily searchable, and updated on an ongoing basis.

 Building on the previous point, do you have the resources to offer quality customer care and support in your new market?
 What kind of support do you anticipate your new customers would need?
-Would you be able to offer customer support in the new time zone?
+Would you be able to offer multilingual customer support in the new time zone?
 Are your customer reps trained on cultural sensitivity to ensure they respond to queries in a tone and voice that is appropriate for that culture?
 All of these things, though quite nuanced, can really add to the overall success of your global product launch.

-Create a Financial Buffer
+Create a financial buffer

 Do you have a revenue buffer to account for any potential launch flops?
 Even some of the biggest names like Coca-Cola, Apple, and Microsoft have had product launches fail.
 While we all hope for success, we also have to account for potential failure and have enough disposable revenue to see us through the line.